SCOPE OF THIS CHAPTER

 - Children and Social Work Act 2017.

 The policy framework also has regard to and is consistent with a range of government guidance, particularly the principles set out in the statutory guidance Working Together to Safeguard Children.
+The policy will support the Strengths Based approach framework, adopted by Early Help and Children's social care.
+This framework is represented by a 'bridge' symbolising all the different agencies and departments working together with the aim to build 'Stronger families, resilient children'.

 It is largely directed towards the work that Children's Social Care undertakes with Children in Need; which is carried out in partnership with all sectors of the Council and with other statutory, independent and voluntary sector services.